 We are excited to announce the 2nd annual Koala Bottle South Carolina Trail Run Series!
-The series will continue to visit the same beautiful parks and scenic trails that you ran last year.
+Although last year's races were cancelled due to COVID-19, this year the series will continue to visit the same beautiful parks and scenic trails that you have run previously.

 We had a phenomenal turnout in 2019.
 More importantly, we were excited to see the running community embrace our #gocupless initiative.
 The race series produced very little waste, which helped keep South Carolina's parks and trails clean.
 We hope that you will show up to our races with your bottle from last year.
 We want your experience at our events to be one that is environmentally sustainable and leaves no trace.